Sale on Selected Dates for 2024 – Save up to $673 per person – Or Call 1800 994 620 to find out what is on sale!

 To the east are the wineries of the Coal River Valley and further on is Tasman National Park, with its spectacular coastline and historic convict sites.
 Port Arthur is one of the most amazing places in Australia.
-It is Australia’s best preserved convict site and one of the country’s most important heritage destinations.
+It is Australia’s best-preserved convict site and one of the country’s most important heritage destinations.
 Learn about some of the people who passed through the place and there are more than 30 historic buildings and ruins to explore.
 Allow the whole day as there is so much to do and see.

 Steeped in history and a family-friendly destination, Richmond is one of Tasmania’s most popular places to visit.
 Take a stroll along Richmond Bridge, the oldest bridge in the country that’s still in use.
 There’s also Richmond Gaol – the oldest intact gaol in Australia.

-The picturesque Derwent Valley is filled with historic villages, wilderness rainforest, spectacular waterfalls and gorgeous scenery.
+The picturesque Derwent Valley is filled with historic villages, wilderness rainforests, spectacular waterfalls and gorgeous scenery.
 It’s well worth a drive through the valley, stopping along the way at New Norfolk, the Salmon Ponds, Russell Falls and Hamilton.

 Walk above the forest canopy with the Tahune Airwalk.
 As you look down, you’ll get a glimpse of where the waters of the Huon and Picton Rivers meet.
 Along the way, there are spectacular views and there are various trails to take including the Swinging Bridges and Huon Pine walks.